hbence97/angular-test/README.md

 You can run the frontend with npm start and the backend with npm run dev

-The line chart is missing, I'm adding that feature right now, and will push my changes as soon as I'm done with it.

 Thanks for your patience,

 Bence